harranali/stowage/README.md

 ```

 ####  MoveAs(filePath string, destFolder string, newFilePath string) error
-`MoveAs` helps you Move files within the root folder, Please note that the refrence of the paths of these files is the root folder, it accepts the source file starting from the root folder and the destination folder starting from the root folder, and the new file name
-// it returns an error incase there any
+`MoveAs` helps you Move files within the root folder, Please note that the refrence of the paths of these files is the root folder, it accepts the source file starting from the root folder and the destination folder starting from the root folder, and the new file name, it returns an error incase there any
 ```go
 err := s.LocalStorage.Move("testfile.txt", "/folder/subfolder", "newtestfile.txt")
 ```

 #### Rename(filePath string, newFilePath string) error
-`Rename` renames a given file as first parameter to a new name passed as a second parameter, it returns error incase there is any
+`Rename` renames the given file as first parameter to the name given as a second parameter, it returns error incase there is any
 ```go
 err := s.LocalStorage.Rename("testfile.txt",  "newtestfile.txt")
 ```